 There is no effective ``on-site'' symmetry on $\sigma_1$, with two possible root phases for both spinless and spin-1/2 fermions: Chern insulator and Kitaev's $E_8$ state.
-If we decorated a Chern insulator/Kitaev's $E_8$ state with quantum number $n_1\in\mathbb{Z}$ on each $\sigma_1$, the chiral central charge of each 1D block $\tau_1$ is $3n_1/12n_1$ that should be vanished.
-So there is no nontrivial 2D block-state on $\sigma_1$.
+If we decorate a Chern insulator/Kitaev's $E_8$ state with index $n_1\in\mathbb{Z}$ on each $\sigma_1$, the chiral central charge of each 1D block $\tau_1$ is $3n_1/12n_1$ that should be vanishing.
+So there is no nontrivial 2D block state on $\sigma_1$.

-The effective ``on-site'' symmetry on $\sigma_2$ is $\mathbb{Z}_2$, and the total symmetry group is the $U^f(1)\times\mathbb{Z}_2$, and the spin of fermions is irrelevent.
-There is an additional root phase other than Chern insulator and Kitaev's $E_8$ state: 2D $U^f(1)\times\mathbb{Z}_2$ fSPT phases, which is equivalent to fermionic Levin-Gu state with even quantum number \cite{wang2021exactly}.
+The effective ``on-site'' symmetry on $\sigma_2$ is $\mathbb{Z}_2$, and the total symmetry group is the $U^f(1)\times\mathbb{Z}_2$, and the spin of fermions is irrelevant.
+There is an additional root phase other than Chern insulator and Kitaev's $E_8$ state: 2D $U^f(1)\times\mathbb{Z}_2$ fSPT phases, which is equivalent to fermionic Levin-Gu state with even index \cite{wang2021exactly}.

 Consider the decorations of Chern insulators: the chiralities of decorated phases are illustrated in Fig. \ref{edge theory}, and the gapless mode on each $\tau_2$ is a nonchiral Luttinger liquid (\ref{Luttinger}).
-For monolayer Chern insulator, the corresponding $K$-matrix is $K=\sigma^z\oplus\sigma^z$.
-There is a subtle point: we should identify the spin of fermions when dealing with the gapping problem of 1D modes of decorated 2D block-states on $\tau_2$ as their shared border: the effective on-site symmetry on $\tau_2$ is $\mathbb{Z}_2\times\mathbb{Z}_2$, which can be nontrivially extended by $U^f(1)$ charge conservation, guaranteed by $\mathcal{H}^2\left[\mathbb{Z}_2\times\mathbb{Z}_2,U^f(1)\right]=\mathbb{Z}_2$.
+For the monolayer Chern insulator, the corresponding $K$-matrix is $K=\sigma^z\oplus\sigma^z$.
+There is a subtle point: we should identify the spin of fermions when dealing with the gapping problem of 1D modes of decorated 2D block states on $\tau_2$ as their shared border: the effective on-site symmetry on $\tau_2$ is $\mathbb{Z}_2\times\mathbb{Z}_2$, which can be nontrivially extended by $U^f(1)$ charge conservation, guaranteed by $\mathcal{H}^2\left[\mathbb{Z}_2\times\mathbb{Z}_2, U^f(1)\right]=\mathbb{Z}_2$.

-For spinless fermions, under $\bs{R}$ and $\bs{M}$ as two generators of $\mathbb{Z}_2\times\mathbb{Z}_2$, the bosonic field $\Phi=(\phi_1,\phi_2,\phi_3,\phi_4)^T$ transforms as Eq. (\ref{K-matrix symmetry}), with
+For spinless fermions, under $\bs{M}_1$ and $\bs{M}_2$ as two generators of $\mathbb{Z}_2\times\mathbb{Z}_2$, the bosonic field $\Phi=(\phi_1,\phi_2,\phi_3,\phi_4)^T$ transforms as Eq. (\ref{K-matrix symmetry}), with

 and $U^f(1)$ charge conservation [$\forall\theta\in U^f(1)$]: